cogtoolslab/handy_tips/prep_running_study_server.md

 ## Preparation for running your study on the cogtoolslab.org server before launching

+For more information on how to run HITs on MTurk, please also see the [wiki](https://github.com/cogtoolslab/mturkrecords/wiki) associated with the (private) mturkrecords repo.

 1. After logging in the lab server via ssh connection, Git clone the the repo if haven't already done;
 2. In side the study folder, there is “app.js” (communicates with client and talks to store.js) “store.js”(talks to MongoDB) Below are useful shortcuts related to "sessions":